ursho2552/Shelled_Pteropod_IBM/README.md

 ## Shelled Pteropod Individual-Based Model (spIBM)

-**spIBM** is a set of Python classes and methods to simulate the mortality, growth, development and behaviour (diel vertical migration, spawning) of shelled pteropods individuals across different life-stages.
+**spIBM** is a set of Python classes and methods to simulate the mortality, growth, development and behaviour (diel vertical migration, spawning, active avoidance of low oxygen) of shelled pteropods across different life-stages.
 The model uses the size as a key trait to determine the behaviour and movement of individuals.
 The movement is simulated using the Python package parcels v2.1.3 (DOI: 10.5281/zenodo.5196084)

 ### spIBM manuscript and code